 The main purpose of any infomercial is to get you to call the number or visit the website that's displayed on the screen and either find out more information about the product or service being sold or purchase them outright.
 Infomercials are highly stylized commercials that can run anywhere from 30 seconds to two minutes, if they are short, or 12 to 30 minutes if they are of the long variety.
 We don't know about you but an infomercial that is as long as an episode of Parks and Recreation isn't something that we really want to watch, unless it's the only thing on TV.

 That's why when they first aired infomercials were shown between the late night/early morning hours of 2 A.M. and 6 A.M.
 At that point in time anybody watching TV probably didn't really care what they were watching, remember infomercials came before the DVR era, and if an infomercial popped up on their screen they didn't have any motivation to change the channel because there was nothing else on TV.
 There would be even less incentive to switch from an infomercial on art for women handbooks if a celebrity was pitching the product.

 Infomercials are still around but with so many options on TV these days most TV viewers don't think twice about changing the channel the moment an infomercial pops up on the screen.
 It has to be a really good and must-have product or service being pitched or else that remote will be grabbed and the channel will be quickly changed.

-Our website sponsor, Social-Fly - featuring web design on the Sunshine Coast, tells us while they might not have an infomercial, they do invite you to visit their website.
+Our website sponsor, Trinity Family Dental Clinic Whitby, tell us that while they might not have an infomercial, they do invite you to visit their website.